Peptides vs steroids: Understanding the Differences for Research

 Regulatory Status

+Regulatory frameworks represent another major dimension of the peptides vs steroids comparison.
 Anabolic steroids are Schedule III controlled substances under US federal law (Anabolic Steroid Control Act).
 Possession without a prescription is a federal offense.
 Peptides occupy a different regulatory space — most research peptides are not scheduled substances, though the FDA has increased enforcement against vendors marketing peptides for human consumption.
 Peptides sold for laboratory research purposes operate in a legal framework distinct from controlled substances.
+For the current regulatory landscape, see our guide on research peptide legality in 2026.

 Common Research Peptide Categories

-To illustrate the diversity of peptide research applications (which extend far beyond anything steroids are studied for):
+To illustrate the diversity of peptide research applications — which extend far beyond anything steroids are studied for — it helps to survey the major peptide categories.
+Understanding these categories deepens the peptides vs steroids comparison by showing the breadth of peptide mechanisms.

 Anti-inflammatory peptides (KPV) — studied for NF-κB pathway suppression, cytokine reduction, and immune modulation without broad immunosuppression.